Janet Smith, Co-Director & Professor at CUPPA

 Rukaya Abdallah, Research Assistant

-Rukaya is a first-year Master of Urban Planning & Public Policy student.
+Rukaya is a second-year Master of Urban Planning & Public Policy student.
 Originally from Chicago, she did her B.A. in International Studies & Political Science with a minor in Arabic at Miami University in Oxford, Ohio.
 Before she joined the UIC community, she was an AmeriCorps member for Detroit’s Office of the Mayor’s Department of Neighborhoods.
 There she served northwestern Detroit’s community, engaging with various neighbor organizations in capacity building.
 As a first-generation Ghanaian American, it is among the influences that inspire her path toward restorative social reparations for marginalized peoples and sustainable development within dispersed or diasporic communities.

 Andy Born, Research Assistant